blixtra/inspektor-gadget/README.md

 ## Features

 * Build and package eBPF programs into OCI images called Gadgets
-* Runs on Kubernetes and Linux hosts
+* Targets Kubernetes clusters and Linux hosts
-* Export data to observability tools with a simple configuration
+* Collect and export data to observability tools with a simple command (and soon via declarative configuration)
-* Security mechanism to restrict and lock-down which Gadgets can be run
+* Security mechanisms to restrict and lock-down which Gadgets can be run
-* Enrichment: map kernel data to high-level resources like Kubernetes and container runtimes
+* Automatic [enrichment](#what-is-enrichment): map kernel data to high-level resources like Kubernetes and container runtimes
-* Create declarative data collection pipelines
-* Post-process eBPF data via [WebAssembly](https://webassembly.org/) modules; using any WASM-supported language
+* Supports [WebAssembly](https://webassembly.org/) modules to post-process data and customize IG [operators](#what-is-an-operator); using any WASM-supported language
 * Supports many modes of operation; cli, client-server, API, embeddable via Golang library

 ## Quick start